daireto/starlette-di/README.md

 ### 1. Create a service

-Create a service to be injected, for example:
+Define a service that can be injected:

 ```python
 from abc import ABC, abstractmethod

 class IGreeter(ABC):
     @abstractmethod